-Poisson Distribution is a simple predictive model that doesn’t allow for a lot of factors.
+Poisson Distribution is a simple predictive model that doesn’t allow for numerous factors.
 Situational factors – such as club circumstances, game status etc. – and subjective evaluation of the change of each team during the transfer window are completely ignored.

-In this case, the above Poisson formula calculation fails to quantify any effect Everton's new manager (Ronal Koeman) might have had on the team.
-It also fails to take Tottenham's potential fatigue into consideration now that are playing close to a Europa League fixture.
+In this case, the above Poisson formula calculation fails to quantify any effect Everton's new manager (Ronald Koeman) might have had on the team.
+It also fails to take Tottenham's potential fatigue into consideration now that they are playing close to a Europa League fixture.